lidofinance/lido-nestjs-modules/packages/di/README.md

 This module exists to solve following things:

 1. the lack of runtime interfaces in Typescript
-2. necessity of `@Inject` decorators for constructor arguments
+2. necessity of `@Inject` decorators for constructor arguments when working with NestJS
-3. use of `Symbol` to point to specific implementation.
+3. use of `Symbol` to point to specific implementation when working with NestJS

 ## The problem